ltdrdata/ComfyUI-Manager/README.md

 ![menu](misc/menu.jpg)

 ## NOTICE
+* If you wish to hide the 'Share' button, please refer to the settings menu.
 * You can see whole nodes info on [ComfyUI Nodes Info](https://ltdrdata.github.io/) page.
 * Versions prior to V0.22.2 will no longer detect missing nodes unless using a local database.
 Please update ComfyUI-Manager to the latest version.